Emirates (airline): Premium economy class

+Economy class

 Emirates economy class offers a 31–32 in seat pitch on Airbus aircraft and 34 in on Boeing aircraft, with standard seat width (except on the Boeing 777 fleet).
 Emirates has 10 seats per row on its Boeing 777 fleet.
 The seat features adjustable headrests, a 3000-channel ICE system, and in-seat laptop power outlets on newer aircraft and laptop recharging facilities in galleys in older aircraft.
 Additional recline is available on A380 economy-class seats.